zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

  ## Loading YAML configuration files

-_YAML_ configuration files can be loaded either as a a single _YAML_ file, or by merging two _YAML_ files.
-Use the _loadConfiguration_ method described later in this article corresponding to the needs of your service.
+_YAML_ configuration files can be loaded either as a single _YAML_ file, or by merging two _YAML_ files.
+Use the _loadConfiguration_ method described later in this article corresponding to  your service requirements.

 After successfully loading a configuration file, the loading method _loadConfiguration_ uses Java System properties to substitute corresponding configuration properties.

 ### Loading a single YAML configuration file

-If you need to build your configuration in different way from multiple sources you can load a single configuration file.
-You can then rewrite any parameters as needed using values from another configuration source.
+If you need to build your configuration from multiple sources, you can load a single configuration file, and then rewrite any parameters as needed using values from another configuration source.

 Use the following method to load a single _YAML_ configuration file: